20004778/MULTI-CLASS-CLASSIFICATION/README.md

 ## Algorithm
-1.define dataset with centers=3.
+1.define dataset with centers=3.\
-2.summarize dataset shape.
+2.summarize dataset shape.\
-3.ummarize observations by class label.
+3.ummarize observations by class label.\
-4.summarize first few examples.
+4.summarize first few examples.\
-5.plot the dataset and color the by class label
+5.plot the dataset and color the by class label.\

 ## Program:
 ```